stimulant/MS-Cube-SDK/README.md

 Microsoft Cube SDK
 ===
 The Microsoft Cube SDK provides the means to collect data from an array of Kinects and display an interactive on the 5 sides of the cube.
-Data is collected via the KinectTrasport app and then transmitted to Cinder, NodeJS or another framework.
+Data is collected via the KinectTransport app and then transmitted to Cinder, NodeJS or another framework.

 # Installing
  1. Clone this repository onto your machine.